Leadership Study Abroad in South Africa

 Tuition and Fees

 Not included in the program fee is the cost of tuition, fees, books, academic supplies, or other personal expenses.
-Two meals a day are included in the program fee.
-Six credits of undergraduate tuition and fees is $1,518.
-Three credits of graduate tuition and fees is $1460.
 All participants on USM travel programs receive the in-state tuition rate regardless of residency.

 Financial Aid & Scholarships